vikingeducation/assignment_viking_analytics/README.md

-Get a list of all payment methods used on itineraries by the user with email address "heidenreich_kara@kunde.net" Get a list of prices of all flights whose origins are in Kochfurt Probably International Airport.
+3. Get a list of all payment methods used on itineraries by the user with email address "heidenreich_kara@kunde.net"

+Itinerary.find_by_sql("SELECT itineraries.payment_method FROM itineraries JOIN users ON (itineraries.user_id=users.id) WHERE users.email='heidenreich_kara@kunde.net'")

+Itinerary.find_by_sql("SELECT itineraries.payment_method FROM itineraries JOIN users ON (itineraries.user_id=users.id) WHERE users.email='bosco_filomena@klein.co'")

+4. Get a list of prices of all flights whose origins are in Kochfurt Probably International Airport.
+Flight.find_by_sql("SELECT flights.price FROM flights JOIN airports ON (flights.origin_id = airports.id) WHERE airports.long_name='Kochfurt Probably International Airport'")

-Find a list of all Airport names and codes which connect to the airport coded LYT.
+5. Find a list of all Airport names and codes which connect to the airport coded LYT.

+Airport.find_by_sql("SELECT airports.long_name, airports.code FROM airports JOIN flights ON (flights.origin_id = airports.id) WHERE flights.destination_id = (SELECT airports.id FROM airports WHERE airports.code = 'LYT' )")

+Airport.find_by_sql("SELECT airports.long_name, airports.code FROM airports JOIN flights ON (flights.origin_id = airports.id) WHERE flights.destination_id = (SELECT airports.id FROM airports WHERE airports.code = 'GBC' )")

-Get a list of all airports visited by user Dannie D'Amore after January 1, 2012.
+6. Get a list of all airports visited by user Dannie D'Amore after January 1, 2012.
 (Hint, see if you can get a list of all ticket IDs first).
 Note: Careful how you escape the quote in "D'Amore"... escaping in SQL is different from Ruby.

+Airport.find_by_sql("SELECT airports.long_name
+FROM airports
+JOIN flights ON (flights.origin_id = airports.id)
+JOIN users ON (flights.)
+JOIN tickets ON
+JOIN itineraries ON
+WHERE .destination_id = (SELECT airports.id FROM airports WHERE airports.code = 'GBC' )")